wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 The value of the micrometer eyepiece changes as the magnification changes and it should be calibrated for each objective with a stage micrometer.
-The stage micrometer scale is usually 1.0 mm long, subdivided into 100 X .01 mm (10 µm) divisions.
+The stage micrometer scale is usually 1.0 mm long, subdivided into 100 X .01 mm (10 m) divisions.
 To calibrate the eyepiece micrometer you need to determine the number of divisions on the stage micrometer that corresponds to a chosen number of divisions of the eyepiece micrometer.

 The relationship is: $M = \frac{S \times V} {E}$

-M is the value (in mm or µm) of *each* eyepiece micrometer unit to be determined.
+M is the value (in mm or m) of *each* eyepiece micrometer unit to be determined.

 V is the value of each stage micrometer unit (usually 0.01 mm).